john-kheir/home/docs/containers/creating.md

 Pre-requirements:

-- Make sure you have a working Core0 based on Docker or VirtualBox
+- Make sure you have a working Core0 instance running
 - Make sure you can create a Python client instance and you can reach the Core0

 In the below example a very basic container is created that only mounts the root filesystem.